 The vast majority of the death notices are for Warszawa residents.
 However, there were also notices for people in other cities in Poland, as well as in other countries.
 It is believed that the out-of-country notices were usually for people whose original residence was Warszawa, or who had family living in Warszaw at the time that the notice was published.
 Out-of-country notices were published for people living in places such as the United States, Palestine, Sweden and Canada.

-The following fields are the fields recorded in the database.
-The first three are always present.
-The remaining fields are recorded if the information is available in the newspaper.
+The following items are the fields recorded in the database.
+The first three fields are always present.
+The remaining fields are recorded only where the information is available in the newspaper.

 Those entries labeled "Memorial Service" come from an advertisement which lists many names with the time and date of the memorial service.
 Very rarely is there any additional information on the deceased in the memorial service advertisement.